Michael Caine’s going to need a bigger house! Jaws: The Revenge (1987) #SharkWeak🦈 Review

 Michael Caine has said he enjoyed making the film, as he’d always wanted a holiday to film in Hawaii and, notoriously, has never seen the film although he has ‘seen the house that it built and it is terrific’.
 The cast does seem to be having fun at least although it’s hard not to imagine the scene where Michael Brody abruptly sprints off in the middle of a conversation was actually Lance Guest trying to escape the production only to be rounded up, returned to the set and forced to complete his scenes.

-I still have an inexplicable soft spot for this movie but even nostalgia can’t polish a turd of this magnitude.
+I still have an inexplicable soft spot for “Jaws: The Revenge” but even nostalgia can’t polish a turd of this magnitude.
 There is, however, a path to redemption for this film: the last line of the movie has Michel Caine’s Hoagie saying, “When I get back, remind me to tell you what happened when I flew a hundred nuns to Nairobi…”.
 If Christopher Nolan is looking around for a follow-up to “Dunkirk”, might I suggest that getting his good friend Michael Caine to reprise the role of Hoagie Carmichael in “Holy Nairobi” is the way to go.